How many times is too many times to wear the same piece of much loved clothing before you have to get rid of it?

 Depending on how much space you have and your climate, air drying may be a no-brainer or might take some easing into.
 Most blouses, shirts, tank tops and undergarments will air dry overnight, or at least in under a day with good air circulation, in most climates (if you live somewhere perpetually damp or humid, try air drying something and see how it goes, you can always pop it back in the dryer or lay it in front of a fan it’s just not getting dry).
 But regardless of where you live, start small with a couple of pieces and build from there.

 3. Finally.
 Remove stains and then tears as soon as possible.
 Most spills are relatively painless to get out when they’re fresh.
 They get really tough when they’ve been given time to set.
-And tears left unmended just get bigger and bigger, until they’re almost impossible (or are at least a total pain in the ass) to mend.
+And tears left unmended just get bigger and bigger, until they’re almost impossible (or are at least a total pain) to mend.
 That’s where the saying, “a stitch in time saves nine,” comes from – small tears are easier and faster to fix than larger ones.

 We all have the pieces of clothing that we never want to wear out.
 This is especially true if we have skin or fit sensitivities, and the best way to make much loved clothing last is by taking care of them.

 Lots of love,